juju/docs/src/en/charms-bundles.md

      example: "./example.zip"
 ```

-Local paths to resources can be useful in network restricted environments where
+Local paths to resources can be useful, for example, in network restricted
-a Juju controller can not contact the charm store, for example.
+environments where a Juju controller is unable to contact the Charm Store.

-## Sharing your Bundle with the Community
+## Publishing a bundle

-After you have tested and deployed your bundle you need to release it to share
+If you have created your own bundle, once you are satisfied with it you can
-it with people, this is covered in the
+share it with others by publishing it in the Charm Store.
+This process is
-[charm store documentation][store-docs].

-Someone will come along and review your bundle for inclusion.
-If you need to
-speak to a human, there are patch pilots in the Juju IRC channel (#juju on
-Freenode) who can assist.
-You can also use the
-[Juju mailing list][juju-list].
+covered in section [Publishing your charm][publishing-your-charm].

 !!!
 Note:
     Make sure you've added a brief explanation of what your bundle does within